openreferral/mock-hsds-api/README.md

 The Mock API will handle retrieving lists of objects for you and build the `Page` schema required by the HSDS API Specification, so all you need to do is provide the JSON files representing your objects to mock an API setup.

+The Mock API will run on port 5000, so to get a list of all services you'll need to visit `http://localhost:5000/services`.

 ## Running the application

 1. Set up the Python virtual environment: